homeproapp/realtorapp-server/feature-sets/client-invitations.md

 - ✅ Each client can accept their invitation independently

 **Processing Logic (Invitation Acceptance):**
-- 🔄 Validate invitation token and Firebase authentication
+- ✅ Validate invitation token and Firebase authentication
-- 🔄 Create actual User and Client records from ClientInvitation data
+- ✅ Create actual User and Client records from ClientInvitation data
-- 🔄 Create actual Property records from PropertyInvitation data
+- ✅ Create actual Property records from PropertyInvitation data
-- 🔄 Create ClientsProperties relationships from ClientInvitationsProperties
+- ✅ Create ClientsProperties relationships from ClientInvitationsProperties
-- 🔄 Mark invitation as accepted and link to created User record
+- ✅ Mark invitation as accepted and link to created User record
-- 🔄 Generate JWT tokens for immediate login
+- ✅ Generate JWT access and refresh tokens for immediate login

 **Processing Logic (Re-Invite):**
 - 🔄 Validate existing ClientInvitation record exists and is not accepted